 Flues For Boat Stoves

-When you are installing an new stove on your boat, the flue needs plenty of consideration.
-Make sure you check with retailer or manufacturer that the flue is suitable for boats and a marine environment.
-Flues which are installed wrong or are unsuitable pose a serious risk to life and property.
-Considering fire safety, carbon monoxide risk and accident prevention should be a priority.
+When you are installing a new stove on your boat, the flue needs plenty of consideration.
+Make sure you check with the manufacturer that the stove is suitable for the short flue lengths that are common on boats.
+Flues that are installed wrong or are unsuitable pose a serious risk to life and property.
+Considering fire safety, carbon monoxide risk, and accident prevention should be a priority.

 – Types Of Flues

-Whether your stove burns diesel, kerosene or solid fuel will determine which flue is suitable.
-Make sure you buy the right type for your stove.
-In the past a simple mild steel tube was used on most stove installations on boats.
+In the past, a simple mild steel tube was used on most stove installations on boats.
 This is no longer considered good practice.
 On a new installation, a twin wall insulated flue is the best way forward.

-Marine twin wall flues are constructed of a material which resists corrosion.
-This means it wont become dangerous over time by rusting through, as many of the old flues did.
+Modern twin wall flues are constructed of a material that resists corrosion.
+This means it won’t become dangerous over time by rusting through, as many of the old flues did.
 Insulated flues also improve fire safety and prevent injuries from burns.
 The flue gases in these types of flue stay hotter for longer.
-This means improved draft, which promotes a cleaner burn and minimises the risk of carbon monoxide escaping.
+This means an improved draft, which promotes a cleaner burn and minimises the risk of carbon monoxide escaping.
 Make sure you have the correct cowl for your flue type, stove type, and environment.
 More information can be found in our blog post about twin wall insulated flues.

 – Securing The Flue